 • Plug in your Nest Thermostat.

 The preset temperatures on your Nest can also be changed from the app.
-From the home screen, choose Thermostat before selecting Settings.
-Once there, select Temperature Preferences and then Temperature Presets.
+From the home screen, choose Thermostat and then select Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
 Current presets for Comfort, Eco and Sleep modes will be displayed.
-By selecting one of those three options, you can change the temperature for that preset.
+Choose the appropriate setting to change the temperature for that preset.

-• Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you select this feature, it will show a preset schedule and allows you to make changes.
+• Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
+If you choose that option, it presents a preset schedule for you to customize as you wish.
 Once setup is complete, that’s the schedule it uses.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
 Find the time of week you want to add a temperature to.
-After the day is selected, tap Add and select the preset you want.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

-To access Eco mode for customized temperature ranges, go to Settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
 You can select each and adjust them to your desired temperature.
-Once you're finished, select Done.
+When complete, select Done.

-A Nest Thermostat is compatible with most HVAC systems.
-The maker of Nest, Google, has an online compatibility checker that presents a few questions related to your location and current setup to learn which Nest model works with your system.
+A Nest Thermostat is compatible with most heating and cooling systems.
+The maker of Nest, Google, features a compatibility checking tool that shares questions concerning your location and current setup to learn which Nest model is compatible with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Kankakee.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Kankakee.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 Don't forget, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.